Tamiko Nimura

 Shortest bio:

 Tamiko Nimura is an Asian American creative nonfiction writer and public historian living in Tacoma, Washington.
+She writes from an interdisciplinary space at the intersection of her love of literature, grounding in American ethnic studies, inherited wisdom from teachers and activists, and storytelling through history.

 Younger readers version: